 Editors’ Note: The Sacred Harp Museum made great strides this summer in cataloging, archiving, preserving, and digitizing our collection thanks to Sasha Hsuczyk’s service piloting our new internship program.
 Below Sasha shares her experience living and working at the Sacred Harp Publishing Company Headquarters during her stay.

-The Publishing Company looks forward to hosting our second intern in 2017 to build on this foundation.
-If you are interested in serving as a Sacred Harp Museum intern, please visit our internship page to learn more about the program and submit your application.
+The Publishing Company looks forward to hosting our 2017 interns, Nancy Novotny and Andy Ditlzer, to build on this foundation.
+Please visit our internship page to learn more about the program.
 Our internship program is possible thanks to generous donations from members of the Sacred Harp community.
 We welcome your support.

 During the summer of 2016 I had the opportunity to spend a month working in the Sacred Harp Museum in Carrollton, Georgia, as the first resident intern in the Museum’s new internship program.
 I felt “like a kid in a candy shop” as I spent a blissful month learning, researching, connecting with people, and singing.
 I was peering into the Sacred Harp’s history as I dug through a treasure trove of artifacts, while simultaneously experiencing it as a contemporary tradition by attending singings and sharing fellowship with singers.